AtakanAlkn/Chatify/README.md

 ## Features

--Room Creation and Joining: Users can create new rooms or join existing ones.
+- Room Creation and Joining: Users can create new rooms or join existing ones.
--Real-Time Messaging: Users can exchange text messages instantly within the selected room.
+- Real-Time Messaging: Users can exchange text messages instantly within the selected room.
--Email Login/Logout: Secure email-based login and logout operations are performed using Firebase Authentication.
+- Email Login/Logout: Secure email-based login and logout operations are performed using Firebase Authentication.
--Realtime Message Storage: Messages and rooms are stored and updated in real-time using Firebase Realtime Database.
+- Realtime Message Storage: Messages and rooms are stored and updated in real-time using Firebase Realtime Database.
--Message Replies: Users can reply to other messages, enhancing the interactivity of the chat.
+- Message Replies: Users can reply to other messages, enhancing the interactivity of the chat.

 ## Technologies Used

--React Native: A widely-used JavaScript framework for building cross-platform mobile applications.
+- React Native: A widely-used JavaScript framework for building cross-platform mobile applications.
--Firebase: Firebase Authentication and Realtime Database services provide a robust and secure infrastructure.
+- Firebase: Firebase Authentication and Realtime Database services provide a robust and secure infrastructure.
--Formik and Yup: Formik simplifies form management, while Yup handles form validation, ensuring data consistency and user input accuracy.
+- Formik and Yup: Formik simplifies form management, while Yup handles form validation, ensuring data consistency and user input accuracy.

 ## Getting Started